5.5. AI/ML Experiments

 with mlflow.start_run(

-description="Training with enhanced feature set",
+description="Training a model with an enhanced feature set.",

 log_system_metrics=True,